50 Essential Java Interview Programs

 49. Performing merge sort

 Program to sort the contents of a given array using the merge sort algorithm.
-You may have to provide a recursive or iterative solution, depending on what is required.
+You may be required to provide a recursive or iterative solution, depending on what is needed.

 50. Checking if two strings are rotations of each other